 My first book, Me and My Big Mouth, was a self-published food memoir that traced the revolution in Australian food during the baby boomers’ lifetime.
 This led to a website – Australian Food History Timeline – which has continued to expand over the past few years.
-The timeline itself has now given rise to a new book – Mutton to Masterchef – to be released by New South Publishing in late 2017.
+The timeline itself has now given rise to a new book – A Timeline of Australian Food: from mutton to MasterChef – released by New South Publishing in late 2017.
 This book is a popular history that covers 150 years of Australian food – from the first-ever Australian cookbook in the 1860s to the arrival of ‘food reality’ television in the 2000s.

 After living and working in the Canberra region for 18 years, I now live in inner Melbourne.
 I’m still doing commercial work, developing content for social media and websites and waxing lyrical about lots of property developments.
 This website still contains a lot of writing about food, but has been split off from the timeline site so I can write about other things too.
 Maybe even try my hand at fiction.
 Now that’s a scary thought.
 Stay tuned.